 Source of the Niles

 However, the keenest interest for colonial explorers and modern-day readers was in the source of the Niles.
 The shorter Blue Nile originates at Lake Tana in Ethiopia.
-The Scottish explorer James Bruce laid claim to being the first European to see its source in 1770.
-But this is disputed, with credible reports the Spanish Jesuit Pedro Páez, reached Lake Tana in 1618.
+The Scottish explorer James Bruce claimed to be the first European to see its source in 1770.
+But this is disputed, with credible reports the Spanish Jesuit Pedro Páez reached Lake Tana in 1618.
 (Wikipedia)

 The longer White Nile proved far more challenging to explore.
 It originates at Lake Victoria in Uganda.
 And the first European to sight its source, the British explorer John Hanning Speke, didn't do so until 1858.
 (Speke also named the vast lake in honour of Queen Victoria.)
-Once again, this claim was disputed, principally by Speke's partner in the expedition, Richard Francis Burton.
+But like Bruce and the Blue Nile, this claim was disputed, principally by Speke's partner in the expedition, Richard Francis Burton.

 Tall And True is an online showcase and forum for writers, readers and publishers.

 Instead of staying overseas for two years as planned, my wife and I lived in England from 1987 to 1995.
 And we returned to Australia via a nine-month overland adventure, inspired by travel writers and Michael Palin's Pole to Pole TV series.
 First, we headed east to Finland and then turned and travelled south until we reached Zimbabwe by train, boat, bus, truck and even bicycle.

 In Africa, we followed the Nile in Egypt from Cairo to Aswan.
 We crisscrossed the Blue Nile in Ethiopia and visited its source at Lake Tana.
 And we sailed on Lake Victoria in Uganda.